 Steve Thomas – WMG’s Chief Marketing Officer

-Steve Thomas is a 30-year consumer marketing veteran, who specializes in building differentiated brand stories that grow businesses.
+Steve Thomas is a 30-year consumer marketing veteran, who specializes at building differentiated brand stories that grow business.
 Thomas was previously Chief Marketing Officer for franchise companies Green Home Solutions and Edible Arrangements International, having helped grow the latter to its current position as a major gift category retailer, with almost 1300 locations worldwide.
 Thomas brings a unique perspective to WMG, ensuring that we continue to push to “walk the walk” in terms of client effectiveness and innovation in merchandising.
 Under Thomas’ marketing leadership, the WMG story of placing clients’ success above all else, is being spread across the nation.
-Follow Steve on Linkedin and Twitter.
+Follow Steve on Linkedin here.